Student and Parent Handbook

-All students receive PE instruction twice during our six-day specials rotation.
+All students receive PE instruction three times during our six-day specials rotation.
 In addition to teaching physical education standards, the PE specialists promote wellness, fitness, general good health, physical safety, sports instruction, aerobic exercise, individual exercise goals, teamwork and effort.
 All students are expected to have the proper footwear, to demonstrate a good attitude, to demonstrate respect for themselves and others, and to participate in every lesson.

 Positive Behavior Interventions and Supports Program (PBIS)

 PBIS is a school-wide system where staff members consistently and routinely teach and reinforce appropriate student behavior in order to create a positive environment where all students can learn and succeed.
 This system helps students understand what is expected of them and it provides teachers a framework for rewards and consequences.
 When appropriate behaviors are demonstrated, staff members acknowledge and affirm your child’s effort.
 Your child may receive a Bravo Band.
 When appropriate behaviors are not chosen, staff members focus on re-teaching the expected behavior.
-The goal is to help all students behave in a manner that is safe, responsible, and respectful – characteristics that are vital to present and future success.
+The goal is to help all students behave in a manner that is safe, responsible, respectful, and kind – characteristics that are vital to present and future success.
 If your student is struggling with appropriate behaviors, you may be contacted for support.
 This is an opportunity for you to talk to your child about the choices they are making at school.
 It is also an important step in our intervention system.
 It lets you know that your child is expressing behaviors that may impede their learning or the learning of others.